Questron (video game): Reception

 Questron was SSI's first RPG, and became the fastest-selling new game in the company's history at almost 35,000 copies in North America, more than triple the sales of the typical SSI game.
 Others followed, such as Phantasie, Wizard's Crown, Gemstone Warrior, and the Advanced Dungeons & Dragons Gold Box games.

-Computer Gaming World in 1984 stated "if you are in need of a new and challenging role-playing game similar in play to the Ultima scenarios, then look no further".
-James A. McPherson praised the 3-D dungeons and "an ending fit for a king", and concluded "the differences from the Ultima type game do make Questron refreshing.
+Computer Gaming World in 1984 wrote that "if you are in need of a new and challenging role-playing game similar in play to the Ultima scenarios, then look no further".
+James A. McPherson praised the 3-D dungeons and "an ending fit for a king", and concluded that "the differences from the Ultima type game do make Questron refreshing.
 I await the sequels".
 The magazine's Scorpia in 1991 and 1993 also liked the game and praised the ending.
 Ahoy! in 1985 praised the Commodore 64 version of Questron, describing it as "one of those game that you start playing and suddenly realize it's three hours past bedtime.
 SSI should label the box 'potentially hazardous to your sleep'".